Audio/MIDI multitrack recording software

 Rotor window

-The Rotors sections controls the speaker's rotation speed.
-Tremolo is fast, Chorale is slow.
-Your MIDI keyboard's Modulation wheel can be used to switch speed if the Rotor is used in a Wheel Organ's effect slot.
-(Controller #1: 64 or higher is Tremolo, lower values correspond to Chorale.)
-The Stop button can be used to keep the rotors at a fixed position.
+Your MIDI keyboard's Modulation Wheel can be used to switch speeds if the Rotor is used in an effect slot of a Wheel Organ or the MultitrackStudio Instruments.
+This is controller #1: 64 or higher is Tremolo, lower values correspond to Chorale.